Level of description

 Strong room: Indicates museum objects and other large artefacts stored in strong room.
 Depending on the nature of the item you may be requested to use gloves while using this material.

-SAHGF custody: Indicates an item that will remain in the custody of the SAHGF and will remain on display at the Cape Town Holocaust Centre.
+SAHGF custody: Indicates an item that will remain in the custody of the SAHGF and on display at one of the permanent exhibitions of the SAHGF in Durban, Cape Town or Johannesburg.

 Existence and location of originals